|Web-based listening exercises

 Newspapers and magazines

 You will need to register, but it's free!
 Sign up for a free daily e-mail digest of news headlines at the site; all you'll have to do is click on the e-mail links to read the stories you're interested in.

 The Telegraph (UK)

 Many other newspapers are accessible via:

-of links to newspapers; link names in Chinese:
+newspapers; link names in Chinese:

 If you don't know where to start, try the 'Top Ten'.